 It’s always a good idea to get several quotes.
 These days, most insurance websites allow you to get a quote by filling in a relatively short online form, so it doesn’t take much time to get a few.

-You can get, an instant online PI quote from our partner, Hiscox insurance and can easily find a wide selection of others by searching the web.
+You can get, an instant online PI quote from our partner, Hiscox insurance who specialise in professional indemnity or you can find a wide selection of others by searching the web.

 Make sure you compare like for like